-b.
-Animal detection and recognition.
-We are currently working with several vision researchers who specialize in automated object detection (e.g., presence and location of an animal or person) and species recognition.
-(Microsoft 2019, Schneider et al., 2018).
-Figure 12 illustrates a Timelapse prototype that imports and displays animal detection data produced by Microsoft's "Megadetector" model (Microsoft 2019).
-Basically, Megadetector scans all provided images, and outputs data to a file.
-For each image, Megadetector specifies whether an animal or person is detected, its confidence of correctness, and the coordinates of a bounding box outlining each animal or person's location.
-Timelapse imports that data, and draws a bounding box atop each identified animal above a detection confidence threshold (set by the analyst).
-The analyst then uses the standard Timelapse features to eliminate images that don't require further review (e.g., empty images), and to review (and correct if needed) the animal's or person's presence at given confidence levels as needed.
+2. Animal detection and recognition.
+We are currently working with several vision researchers who specialize in automated animal detection (e.g., whether an animal is in an image) and species recognition (which species the animal is).
+(Microsoft, 2019; Schneider et al., 2018).
+Figure 12 illustrates a Timelapse prototype that imports and displays animal detection data produced by Microsoft's "Megadetector" model (Microsoft, 2019).
+Basically, Megadetector scans all provided images and outputs data to a file.
+For each image, Megadetector detects whether an animal, person, or vehicle is in an image, its confidence of correctness, and the coordinates of a bounding box outlining each entity's location.
+Timelapse imports that data and draws a bounding box atop each identified entity above a detection confidence threshold (set by the analyst).
+The analyst then uses the standard Timelapse features to select detected entities and review predictions at given confidence levels and accepts or rejects those predictions as needed.